-|Academic Consideration||Academic consideration is intended to help minimise the impact of serious or extenuating circumstances beyond a student’s control, which significantly impair a student’s ability to complete an assessment task on or by the due date as stipulated in the Subject Learning Guide; or which affects Academic Progress in a subject relevant to their course of study.
+|Academic Consideration||Academic consideration is intended to help minimise the impact of serious or extenuating circumstances beyond a student’s control, which significantly impair a student’s ability to complete an assessment task on or by the due date as stipulated in the Subject Learning & Assessment Guide; or which affect academic progress in a subject relevant to their course of study.
 Academic consideration may be granted on the basis of medical grounds, compassionate grounds and/or extenuating circumstances.|

-Work which a student is required to complete to provide a basis for an official record of achievement or certification of competence in a subject.
+Assessable work is that which a student is required to complete to provide a basis for an official record of achievement or certification of competence in a subject.
 This may include summative and/or formative forms of assessment.
 Examples of assessments include, but are not limited to:

 |Course||A program of study consisting of a combination of subjects and other requirements, whether leading to a specific higher education award or not.|